 Treatment For Temazepam (Restoril) Addiction

-Overcoming temazepam addiction often begins with detoxification.
+Overcoming temazepam addiction often begins with benzodiazepine rehab and detoxification.
 This is very difficult to complete alone, as addiction can trap a person in a self-destructive cycle.
 Medically-assisted detox programs can make the process more bearable.
 Once the drug is out of the body, healing can begin.

 Treatment options are available based on an individual’s specific needs.
 Inpatient drug rehab programs may use methods such as medically-assisted treatment (MAT), behavioral therapy, counseling or support groups to help people change their lives for the better.